 - Object: 255 x 685 x 100 mm, 26.3 kg

-In 1928 Gill led a team of sculptors commissioned to carve stone reliefs symbolising the four winds for the exterior of the new London Underground Headquarters at St James’s Park station.
-Gill carved three of the total of eight figures (two representing each of the main points of the compass).
-They were carved in situ between November 1928 and February 1929 and are still in place today.
-This one of the three quarter-size copies that he made later.
-The style of the reliefs demonstrates Gill’s admiration for English and French Medieval sculpture.
+Gill pioneered a return to traditional craft skills, in particular stone carving.
+In 1928 he led a team of sculptors commissioned to carve reliefs symbolising the four winds for the exterior of the new London Underground headquarters at St James’s Park station.
+These are copies he made later.
+The style of the reliefs demonstrates Gill’s admiration for English and French medieval sculpture.